berg0804/PyBer_Analysis/README.md

 ### Total Fare by City Type
 The line chart above shows the total fares by week from January to April.
 The total fares are highest in urban areas as there were more rides.
 ## Summary
+1) Having the majority of rides take place in urban areas makes sense as urban areas have a higher and denser population as well as more of a need for ride sharing services due to parking constraints.
+However, there may be missed opportunities in the rural and suburban markets.
+A more in depth analysis of rural and suburban markets should be completed to ensure resources are beng allocated appropriately.
+2) Since there is a higher demand for ride sharing in urban areas, an analysis should be completed to determine the feasibility of increasing prices for customers in urban areas.
+3) The data only includes fares from Winter and the beginning of Spring.
+The analysis should be expanded to include the entire year so more trends (i.e. holidays, weather) can be analyzed.